SamirAttar/Hotel-Rating-Microservices/README.md

 1.Here for every service we are using Spring boot version is  <version>2.7.17</version> 2.Java Version is   <java.version>1.8</java.version>

-Make sure we are using this versions in every microservice.
+Sure we are using this versions in every microservice.

 ------------------------------------------------------------

  First create applications according to requirment.